 Entrepreneurship education (EE) refers to the process of developing the mindset, skills, and practice necessary for launching a new venture (Neck & Corbett, 2018).
-It is effective in generating human capital, forming entrepreneurial intent, and it has a positive impact on entrepreneurial action (business start-ups).
+It is effective in generating human capital, impact on entrepreneurial action (business start-ups).
 There is still a significant gap in the EE literature regarding the content that should be taught in EE programs.
 Furthermore, studies are often limited to analyzing the impact of EE on college students, and there are few rigorous studies relating to adult entrepreneurs and underserved learners.